MartinEesmaa/VVCEasy/FFMPEGVVC.md

 # Linux downloaders (Important note)

-Unfortunately, this is Ubuntu 20.04 LTS built only.
+Unfortunately, this is Ubuntu 20.04 LTS build only.

 Before you use FFmpeg, make sure you install all these requirements: